DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-11-30-allowing-providers-to-register-candidates-with-pending-conditions.md

 ---
 title: Allowing providers to register candidates who still have to meet their subject knowledge enhancement (SKE) condition
-description: We added a button to allow providers to send candidates to Register trainee teachers (Register) before all the candidates conditions have been met.
+description: We added a button to allow providers to send candidates to Register trainee teachers (Register) before all the candidate's conditions have been met.
 date: 2023-11-30
 tags:
   - offer conditions